Vheuel-Inc/Timi/README.md

 }
 ```

-Once you have this file, save it to `config.json` and run the following command to copy the encoded Base64 string to clipboard so you can set as your `SKYNAME_CONFIG` environment variable:
+Once you have this file, save it to `config.json` and run the following command to copy the encoded Base64 string to clipboard so you can set as your `BIRU_CONFIG` environment variable:
 ```
 cat config.json | base64 | pbcopy -
 ```